 Students complete a 300-hour clinical internship, reflecting the comprehensive work experience of a clinical mental health or professional counselor, in a relevant program or agency, under the supervision of a qualified field instructor.
 The field experience includes a minimum of 130 hours of direct service to actual clients, but more is recommended.
 A learning contract is developed by the student with the internship supervisor.
 PCMH faculty provide supervision for the internship process, individual and group instruction for the students, and serve as liaison to the internship sites.
 Offered on a pass/fail basis only.

-Take two courses from one of the specializations below:
+Take three courses from one of the specializations below:

 Children, Youth and Families Specialization